 Engaging Media to Grow Your Business

-We create artistic, edgy and/or professional business Headshots, product images and architectural/interior photographs in Portland Oregon (and globally).
+We create artistic, edgy and/or professional business Headshots, product images and architectural/interior photographs in Portland Oregon and globally.

-Since 1996 Brian Geraths has earned a five-star reputation (plus an A+ BBB Rating) for creating authentic, client-attracting images that illustrate more than what you look like, rather who you really are. (a.k.a.
-Prints Charming Photography)
+Since 1996 Brian Geraths has earned a five-star reputation (plus an A+ BBB Rating) for creating authentic, client-attracting images that illustrate more than what you look like, rather who you really are.

 Hover/Click an image below to explore more options per category.

 More stats and an intro to Brian below.

 Brian's extensive background in merchandising (Albertsons, Zupans & Fred Meyer) led him to a more extensive service in commercial photography and marketing videos.

 Statistics show that you've got less than eight seconds for that first hook to retain your potential clients.

 SEO tools will increase your online "reach", but it takes visual stimuli to retain and engage them.

 Photo Media Productions is the commercial branding of Brian's combined experiences and creativity.